storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Experienced computer users never underestimate the importance of a backup.
 A power failure or computer crash, or a slip of the hand, can cost you the changes you've made since you last backed up your work.

 The easiest and best backup is to save your work frequently at places where you're satisfied with your progress--- milestones such as adding a plot point for an important scene, describing the physical appearance of a character, or figuring out how you plan to resolve a story problem.
-When you modify your outline, StoryBuilder will display a red pencil on the status bar to indicate that  it’s in an ‘unsaved’ state.
+When you modify your outline, StoryCAD will display a red pencil on the status bar to indicate that  it’s in an ‘unsaved’ state.
 Use the File | Save option to cause the outline to be re-written to disk.

 Backups are written to the folder specified in the ‘Backup directory’ selection in Preferences.
 Use  the browse button next to the specified folder to select (or create) the folder you wish to keep your story outline backups in.
 We recommend creating a folder just for this purpose.